bigbinary/wheel/README.md

 ![BigBinary](https://raw.githubusercontent.com/bigbinary/bigbinary-assets/press-assets/PNG/logo-light-solid-small.png?raw=true)

 wheel is maintained by [BigBinary](https://www.BigBinary.com).
 BigBinary is a software consultancy company.
-We build web and mobile applications using Ruby on Rails, React.js, React Native and Elm.
+We build web and mobile applications using Ruby on Rails, React.js, React Native and Node.js .